hadronized/blog/post_mortem_revision_2017.md

 # Conclusion

 Writing that demo in such a short period of time – I have a job, a social life, other things I enjoy, etc. – was such a challenge!
-But it was also the perfect project to stress test my framework.
+But it was also the perfect project to stress-test my framework.
 I saw a lot of issues while building my demo with spectra and a lot of “woah, that’s actually pretty great doing this that way!”.
+I’ll have to enhance a few things, but I’ll always do that with a demo as a *work-in-progress* because I target pragmatism.
+As I released spectra on crates.io, I might end up writing another blog entry about it sooner or later, and even speak about it at a Rust meeting!

+Keep the vibe!